 Green eyes focused on the distance, he took a moment of silence before saying anything.

 “Avery,” Mason suddenly said.
 Not looking at her, he then continued with, “We have to leave your school.”

 “We have to leave soon.
 This place isn’t safe,” he reiterated.

 Avery let out a slow, practiced breath before she could overreact.

 “It’s the last semester of my senior year.
 I can’t leave.
-I’m not.”
-It sounded too much like begging, and even though Avery knew he couldn’t control the danger she wasn’t above pleading with the universe.
+I’m won’t.”
+It sounded too much like begging, and even though Avery knew he couldn’t control the danger, she wasn’t above pleading with the universe.